vtrlx/lgi/docs/tutorial.md

     end

-When a GObject emits a signal, the first parameter in the called function is always the GObject emitting the signal.
-Note that Lua's syntactic sugar for defining methods is also an option here, which would bind the emitting object to the variable `self`.
-The previous example can thus be rewritten as (where `self` is `app`):
+When a GObject emits a signal, the first parameter in the called function is always the object emitting the signal.
+Lua's syntactic sugar for defining methods is also an option here, which would bind the emitting object to the variable `self`.
+The previous example can thus be rewritten as:

     local app = Adw.Application { application_id = 'org.example.LuaGObject' }

     function app:on_startup()
-        window.application = self
+        -- A application window must register with an application after it has -- started, so it is done in the handler for the app's `startup` signal. window.application = self
     end